Performance Optimization Guide

 echo noop > /sys/block/sda/queue/scheduler

-Minimal overhead for SSDs
+Minimal overhead for solid-state drives

 HDD